Nikon D7000 vs Olympus E-M1 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7000 and Olympus OM-D E-M1 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7000 does not offer wifi capability.
+In contrast, the D7000 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.